WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP6_experiment_design_DD.md

 ## 9. Output variables

-The CORDEX Data Request (DR) details variables and frequencies to be saved and their priorities for delivery are found here (link to CORDEX DR, to be provided when available).
+The CORDEX Data Request (DR) details variables and frequencies to be saved and their priorities for delivery.
+They can be found here: [https://github.com/WCRP-CORDEX/data-request-table](https://github.com/WCRP-CORDEX/data-request-table)

 ## 10. Archiving and publishing specifications

 CORDEX output shall be published on the Earth System Grid Federation (ESGF) in order to be consistent with the CMIP6 archive and to make the output available to as many users as possible.
-All CORDEX simulations have to be formatted according to the that provide technical aspects of CORDEX data format and guidance for publishing CORDEX data on ESGF (link to CORDEX archive specs, to be provided when available).
+All CORDEX simulations have to be formatted according to the [CORDEX-CMIP6 archive specifications](https://doi.org/10.5281/zenodo.10961068) that provide technical aspects of CORDEX data format and guidance for publishing CORDEX data on ESGF.

 !!! warning Note